 - Train managers and executives in Leading SAFe

-After this, you can further diversify and deepen your understanding of the SAFe SPC Framework by taking the Implementing SAFe®5 course, which will prepare you to get the SAFe Programme Consultant certification.
-As touched upon briefly above, the Implementing SAFe5 course could be suitable for managers within an organisation.
+After this, you can further diversify and deepen your understanding of the SAFe SPC Framework by taking the Implementing SAFe® course, which will prepare you to get the SAFe Practice Consultant certification.
+As touched upon briefly above, the Implementing SAFe course could be suitable for managers within an organisation.
 In general, leaders or consultants should become SAFe SPCs, when they are responsible for implementing Agile programs as part of an enterprise Lean-Agile change initiative.

 SPCs can come from numerous internal or external roles and could include the following professionals: